A little about me and my practice

 Sitting in the clouds above Machu Picchu

-I decided to challenge myself, to step outside of my comfort zone and do something I didn’t believe I could do.
-Trekking Peru’s Sacred Valley I learned that my problems were on the inside and on my return I found a great therapist to work with.
+In my mid-30's I decided to challenge myself, to step outside of my comfort zone and do something I didn’t believe I could do.
+On a solo trip trekking Peru’s Sacred Valley I learned that my problems were on the inside.
+The way I'd set my life up looked like I had it all, but it had become a struggle.

+On my return I found a great therapist to work with.
 It was my introduction to Transactional Analysis, one that shaped a new journey.